May Day protesters demand more job protections amid pandemic - WTMJ

 By NICHOLAS GARRIGA, NINIEK KARMINI and JOHN LEICESTER

-PARIS (AP) — Workers and union leaders dusted off bullhorns and flags that had stayed furled during coronavirus lockdowns for slimmed down but still boisterous May Day marches on Saturday, demanding more labor protections amid a pandemic that has turned economies and workplaces upside down.
+PARIS (AP) — Workers and union leaders dusted off bullhorns and flags that had stayed furled during coronavirus lockdowns for slimmed down but still boisterous — and at times violent — May Day marches on Saturday, demanding more labor protections amid a pandemic that has turned economies and workplaces upside down.

 In countries that mark May 1 as International Labor Day, the annual celebration of workers’ rights produced a rare sight during the pandemic: large and closely packed crowds, with marchers striding shoulder-to-shoulder with clenched fists behind banners.
-But in Turkey and the Philippines, police prevented the May Day protests, enforcing virus lockdowns.
+In Turkey and the Philippines, police prevented the May Day protests, enforcing virus lockdowns and making hundreds of arrests.
+In France, some marchers scuffled with riot police.

-Some marches, constricted by coronavirus restrictions, were less well-attended than was traditional before the pandemic.
-But they still served as outlets for workers’ concerns over jobs and protections.
+For labor leaders, the day was a test of their ability to mobilize workers in the face of the profound economic disruptions.

+Some demonstrations, constricted by coronavirus restrictions, were markedly less well-attended than those before the pandemic.
+Russia saw just a fraction of its usual May Day activities amid a coronavirus ban on gatherings.
+The Russian Communist Party drew only a few hundred people to the laying of wreaths in Moscow.
+For a second straight year in Italy, May Day passed without the usual large marches and rock concerts.

+But in France, Germany and other places where rallies were allowed, workers vented their concerns over jobs and protections.
+In Bosnia, coal miner Turni Kadric said he and his colleagues are “barely surviving.”
-In Indonesia, Southeast Asia’s largest economy, thousands vented their anger at a new job creation law that critics fear will reduce severance pay, lessen restrictions for foreign workers, increase outsourcing and hurt workers in other ways as the nation seeks to attract more investment.

-Protesters laid tomb effigies on the street to symbolize hopelessness.
-The Confederation of Indonesian Trade Unions was expecting about 50,000 workers from 3,000 companies and factories to march in 200 cities.
+In Indonesia, Southeast Asia’s largest economy, thousands voiced anger at a new jobs law that critics fear will reduce severance pay, lessen restrictions for foreign workers and increase outsourcing as the nation seeks to attract more investment.
+Protesters in the capital of Jakarta laid mock graves on the street to symbolize hopelessness and marches were being held in some 200 cities.

 In the Philippine capital of Manila, where a monthlong coronavirus lockdown has been extended by two weeks amid a surge in infections, police prevented hundreds of workers from demonstrating at a public plaza, protest leader Renato Reyes said.
 But protesters did gather briefly at a busy Manila boulevard, demanding pandemic cash aid, wage subsidies and COVID-19 vaccines amid rising unemployment and hunger.